Yunzez/CovSBOM/README.md

 ## License

-CovSBOM is released under the [MIT License](LICENSE).
+CovSBOM is released under the [GNU General Public License v3.0](LICENSE).
 See the LICENSE file for more details.